ChristofSchwarz/qseok_jwt_tokens/readme/jwt_io.md

   "exp": 1800000000
 }
 ```
+ - **Adjust the settings** for sub, groups, name, exp accordingly
- - Paste the content of your priv.key into the second field (the one on the bottom) of "VERIFY SIGNATURE"
+ - Paste the content of your priv.key into the last field field on the form (section "VERIFY SIGNATURE")
- - (you dont need the public key to sign the token)
+ - (you don't need the paste public key)

  <img src="jwtio.png"/>